 - If filter is dirty, replace with the manufacturer's recommended filter of the same size and type.

-Amazing as it may seem, filters can dramatically impact your home's airflow, which is why we recommend checking in with the manufacturer.
-A top tier HEPA filter that is designed to catch finer dust will restrict airflow more than a cheaper filter.
-With restricted airflow comes increased pressure on your system, so you ought to verify that your HVAC system was made to handle it.
-Otherwise, you could experience reduced heating and cooling efficiency in your home, and HVAC parts may die off much faster than the standard.
+Amazing as it may seem, filters can really affect your home's airflow, which is why we recommend checking in with the manufacturer.
+A top tier HEPA filter that is designed to catch finer dust will obstruct airflow more than a cheaper filter.
+With restricted airflow comes greater pressure on your system, so you ought to verify that your HVAC system was built to handle it.
+Otherwise, you could experience lowered heating and cooling efficiency in your home, and HVAC parts may die off much faster than the standard.